 This is the most beautiful period of a woman’s life.
 Pregnancy for some can be tricky as it has various side effects like hair loss.

 The main reason why hair loss happens during pregnancy is due to hormonal imbalances.
 Some women experience this during the pregnancy while others, after the childbirth.
 No matter what the situation is, you should not be scared.
 This is a normal thing that happens often.
 After the body recovers and finds its hormonal balance, the hair will look great again.

 Hair Fix Tips: The most important thing to do in this situation is not to stress over it.
 It is a normal thing and the body only reacts to changes.
 Being stressed out can make this problem worse than it is.
 After the wonderful experience of pregnancy and childbirth, your hair will grow back.

 5. Weight loss

-Making sure that while you are dieting you include a lot of vitamins and good food in your diet is very important.
-You do not have to starve but have to lose weight consciously and in a normal period of time.
-Usually, after losing weight, you will observe the hair loss after 3 months, so don’t panic.
-If your body recovered and found its normal weight, yoru hair will soon adjust to this and will start to grow back again.
+Hair Fix Tips: While you dieting, include a lot of vitamins and good food in your meals.
+Don’t starve—lose weight properly in a normal time frame.
+After losing weight, you will observe the hair loss after 3 months, so don’t panic.
+If your body recovered and found its normal weight, your hair will soon adjust to this and will start to grow again.